VIKASSAMVEL/farmer_ai_agent/readme.md

 ---

 ## ⚙️ Configuration

 The agent's knowledge base is stored in JSON files within the `farmer_agent/data/` and `farmer_agent/config/` directories.
 You can customize and expand the agent's capabilities by editing these files:

 *   `farmer_agent/config/crops.json`: Add or modify crop-specific data, care instructions, and tips.
 *   `farmer_agent/data/faq.json`: Expand the FAQ database with more questions and answers.
-*   `farmer_agent/data/crop_calendar.json`: Define or update crop schedules.
+*   `farmer_agent/data/crop_calendar.json`: Define or update crop schedules and calendar/reminder options (these are now reflected in the UI as buttons).
 *   `farmer_agent/data/soil_data.json`: Add information about different soil types.
 *   `farmer_agent/data/market_prices.json`: Update market price information.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-If you have an idea for a new feature or have found a bug, please open an issue to discuss it first.
+If you have an idea for a new feature, language, or accessibility improvement, or have found a bug, please open an issue to discuss it first.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).